 If you are practitioners of either art, maybe like me, your practice was 100% physical movements at the beginning which you tried to layer concentration, focus, and good feelings onto at a later time.
 By using brainwave entrainment while meditating, then standing to do a portion of a set, you know exactly how the set is supposed to make you feel and what clear, clean concentration feels like.
+The sensation of how tai chi quiets the mind can be enhanced feels a lot like brain entrainment.
 I am not a Yoga practitioner but imagine that they would have the same experience by using the beats and then practicing a pose.

 Brainwave Entrainment and Focus at Work

 Some of the best things we produce at work come from intense periods of focus.
 On the other side of that coin, the times that we are completely enjoying ourselves, not worried about the time, not aware of what is going on in the room, we are intensely focused.
 I used to think of this as a luxury.
 Like some spirit animal that would visit me when it felt like it.
 I can more systematically get into a state of high focus using brainwave entrainment audio designed for focus.
 That means better quality work, less mistakes, and meeting my deadlines.

 Brainwave Entrainment and Concentration